sovrynn/ecdo/6-LITERATURE/scallion-gordon-michael/README.md

 # Gordon Michael Scallion

 Known as a "contemporary prophet", he has published theories on flooding, earthquakes, and volcanoes.
-May be worth looknig into.
+May be worth looking into.

+Apparently he used to run the "Matrix Institute" in New Hampshire but I can't find it.

 ## "Doomsday" Flood Map